Laotseu/7dtdMods/README.md

 Logan's Bar (Alpha 18)
 ======================

-Custom POI created by Logan with some improvement by myself to make run as modlet.
+Custom POI created by my friend Logan J. Hunter with some improvement by myself to make run as modlet.

 EricMods (Alpha 17)
 ===================